Lajjun: Later Ottoman rule

+Taken more broadly, Lajjun was one of the settlements of the so-called "Fahmawi Commonwealth", a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
+The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 British Mandate period

 More people moved to Lajjun during the British mandate period, particularly in the late thirties, due to the British crackdown on participants in the 1936–1939 Arab revolt in Palestine.
 The tomb of Yusuf Hamdan, a local leader of the revolt, is located in the village.
 Others moved in as they came to understand that the Mandate authorities planned to turn Lajjun into a county seat.
 During 1940–1941, a police station belonging to the Tegart forts system was constructed at the road intersection outside Lajjun by the British Mandate government.

 Lajjun's economy grew rapidly as a result of the influx of the additional population.
 As the village expanded, it was divided into three quarters, one to the east, one to the west, and the older one in the north.
 Each quarter was inhabited by one or more hamula ("clan").